 In the above screenshot of the ‘Recently Added’ section of the Music app, you can see the sleeve for the Birdman OST replacing what should be Gaye Su Akyol’s recent release.
 Likewise, a Peter Perrett album becomes Creep Show’s Mr Dynamite, while Dead Rat Orchestra become David Byrne and Kaddal Merrill becomes Young Fathers.

 It is annoying not just because of the misrepresentation, but because I use the images for searching for the albums I want to listen to.
-I know this as a way of looking for music is probably deemed old-fashioned in these streaming-times, but that is how I operate, and I’m sure many others do too.
+I know this as a way of looking for music could be deemed outmoded, but that is how I operate my technology and I’m sure many others do too.

-It is an interesting conundrum that needles with my geek sensibilities.
-I wrote on my previous blog some 6 years ago about my changing relationship with collecting physical musical artefacts due to evolving technology and marketing tactics; but this is more of an issue—having a singular graphic that represents a collection of music accurately, is still an important part of modern life for me, even if the album sleeve itself is being killed off and I only deem it important for ‘special’ releases that I want physically.
+It is an interesting conundrum that needles with my geeky sensibilities.
+I wrote on a previous blog some 6 years ago about my changing relationship with collecting physical musical artefacts due to evolving technology and marketing tactics; but this is more of an issue.
+Having a singular graphic that represents a collection of music accurately is still an important part of modern life for me; even if the art of the album sleeve itself is being killed off more generally as thumbnail images are all that are viewable on streaming services.

 With the news recently that Apple are going to cease the ability to buy music from iTunes, and move to being solely a streaming service with Apple Music, does make me think I am going to have to completely alter ingrained habits.
 The Independent reported in June 2019, when discussing the firm’s move to kill off iTunes, that: “Songs bought through the iTunes Store will also almost certainly stick around, probably being present in the new version of the music app too.
 But it is unlikely Apple will integrate the store with that app in such a way as to allow people to make new purchases.” [my emphasis].